jiahaoli0465/precision-agriculture-robot/sprayer/src/REPORT.md

 NC: Since we want the relay to be OFF by default, this port is not necessary.

 <img src="./images/relay.png" alt="relay" width: "400px">

+### Soldering
+We also learned soldering in part of this modification.
+There are two different approaches we can take.

+1. Directely tap into the trigger portion of the sprayer and